Book review — Escape, by Marie Le Conte

 The problem is that today’s Internet is not the Internet that either Marie or I grew up with.
 The rise of mega-platforms means that “This is the internet and nothing is ours; we base our conversations, identities and relationships around shared words and memes, but it can all get away from us at a moment’s notice.”
 Our (singular, unified) identities are now built up to a huge extent on these platforms, which is why it was such a wrench for me to leave Twitter after 15 years — and why, I presume, Marie is still on there.

-There is one other generational divide in the book.
+There is are a couple of other generational divide in the book.
 At one point, Marie describes losing emails from a past relationship to the vagaries of the cloud; I lost my own old love letters to obsolescence of physical media — DDS tapes and the drives to read them, to be specific.
 “It becomes clear that none of this ever truly belonged to us”, as she puts it.

 Perhaps in some sense the old ways are best?
 And in fact the quotes from Marie’s book that I have included above are copied from smartphone camera shots of an imperfectly-bound physical copy, which even had some page edges uncropped for extra old-school authenticity.
 The review is posted on an old-school blog, one that has survived several platform migrations thanks to the fact that I pay for my own domain name and do not rely on the continued goodwill of someone else’s platform for the continuity of my own.